gathering-crystite/blog/README.md

 ## Blog

-I wrote this blog to learn some ruby, rails, sinatra, and some new deplly techniques.
+I wrote this blog to learn some ruby, rails, sinatra, and some new deploy techniques.
 The content of this blog will consolidate notes of my learnings into one place.

 #### Setup Guide